markstan/Format-IntuneDiagData/README.md

 Q: Where is the data stored?

-A: Files are copied from the extracted zip archive to %temp%\IntuneDeviceData.
+A: Files are extracted to the current folder by default in a subfolder named **IntuneDeviceData**.

 Q:  I'd like to add addtional files to the collected data.
 Where can I suggest changes to this feature?